Spring REIT

 Moving forward, we will continue to strengthen the climate resilience across Spring REIT's portfolio by addressing climate-related risks and opportunities throughout the real estate lifecycle.
 Sufficient resources will continue to be injected to assess and manage relevant risks annually, both in investment management and operational asset management, to demonstrate the operational efficiency and long-term sustainability of Spring REIT in fighting against climate change.

-For more information on the risk management of Spring REIT, please refer to the section on Risk Management and Internal Control of the 2022 annual report of Spring REIT.
+For more information on the risk management of Spring REIT, please refer to the section on Risk Management and Internal Control of the latest annual report of Spring REIT, which can be accessed under the section of “Investor Relations” in this website.

 Investment Management